-In December 2020, the FDA approved Emergency Use Authorization (EUA) for the Johnson & Johnson single-dose COVID-19 vaccine which followed the approval in December 2020 for the Pfizer/BioNTech and Moderna COVID-19 vaccines.
-At the time of this article, January 13, 2021, the COVID-19 vaccine is not yet currently available for patients.
+In February 2021, the FDA approved Emergency Use Authorization (EUA) for the Johnson & Johnson single-dose COVID-19 vaccine which followed the approval in December 2020 for the Pfizer/BioNTech and Moderna COVID-19 vaccines.
 As the vaccine becomes available to people across the U.S., there are many questions about receiving the vaccine while pregnant or breastfeeding.
-The brief comments below reflect both available data and expert opinions as of January 13, 2021.

 Q: I am pregnant.
 Should I get the COVID-19 vaccine?

-A: Vaccination, especially with vaccines that do not contain live virus, are considered a safe and routine part of prenatal care.
+A: Vaccinations are considered a safe and routine part of prenatal care.
 For example, the flu shot is not only offered during pregnancy but recommended.

-Like many new medications and vaccines, the COVID-19 vaccine was studied in pregnant animals and these studies did not show any complications related to fertility or reproduction from the vaccine exposure.
+A: Like many new medications and vaccines, the COVID-19 vaccines were studied in pregnant animals and these studies did not show any complications related to fertility or reproduction from the vaccine exposure.

 Q: If I decide to get the vaccine during pregnancy, does it matter when I get vaccinated?

 Q: I heard that some people had reactions after vaccination.
 Are these dangerous in pregnancy?

-A: Symptoms including fever, muscle aches, joint pains, fatigue and headache are common side effects of the vaccine (particularly after the second dose).
+A: Symptoms including fever, muscle aches, joint pains, fatigue and headache are common side effects of the COVID-19 vaccines.
 Most mild side effects resolve within a day or two and are not believed to be dangerous.
 If you are worried about side effects from the vaccine and your pregnancy, talk to your OB provider before getting the vaccine.